 Yes.
 Auto insurance companies in New Jersey use consumer credit scores as part of their formula for determining risk and premium offers.
 There are plenty of other variables, but generally speaking, a higher score helps you get lower rates.

 Most carriers in the state are happy to reward and incentivize responsible, cautious driving.
 Ask yours if they offer a good-driver discount and what you need to qualify.
 Usually, it’s a period of 3 or more years without an accident and/or a moving violation.
 Other discounts you can inquire about include:

-New Jersey joined the digital age in mid 2015, when it enacted a law allowing state drivers to show a carrier-issued digital insurance card on their smartphone, tablet, or other electronic mobile device.
+New Jersey joined the digital age in mid-2015 when it enacted a law allowing state drivers to show a carrier-issued digital insurance card on their smartphone, tablet, or other electronic mobile devices.

 It’s illegal to operate a motor vehicle in New Jersey at the following BAC percentages:

 .08%+ at 21 years old or older

 .04%+ for commercial vehicle drivers

 New Jersey bumps up DUI penalties at 0.10% BAC.
 This is a little more aggressive than many other states, where it’s common to increase penalties at a reading of 0.15%.

 New Jersey’s implied consent law means that refusing a breath, urine, or blood test comes with automatic consequences.
 For a first-time refusal, these include up to several hundred dollars in fines and fees, mandatory completion of an alcohol education course, and installation of an ignition interlock device for 6 months to 1 year.

 Many aggravating factors can up the consequences of a DUI conviction in New Jersey.
 These include—but aren’t limited to—having a BAC reading of 0.10% or greater, having prior DUI arrests, causing an accident or injury, and driving in possession of an open container or drugs.